lukejw762/wildlife-lakehouse/README.md

 ## Motivation

 This project was built to demonstrate practical data engineering skills in a real-world context.
-Elk population data is directly relevant to wildlife conservation organizations and outdoor technology companies focused on public land mapping and habitat tracking.
 The dataset is sourced from the **Global Biodiversity Information Facility (GBIF)**, a free public API with over 31,000 elk sighting records across the United States.

 ## Architecture